fipl-hse/2020-2-level-ctlr/docs/pipeline.md

 > HINT: `result['text']` is likely to have the original word.
 Use the same approach to find tags and
 > normalized form

-All processing logic is incapsulated in the following protected method:
+All processing logic is encapsulated in the following protected method:

 ```py
 def _process(self):